Lynn Family Stadium

 Lynn Family Stadium is a soccer-specific stadium in the Butchertown neighborhood of Louisville, Kentucky, United States.
-It has been home to Louisville City FC of the USL Championship (USLC) since its opening in 2020, along with the National Women's Soccer League (NWSL) side Racing Louisville FC since 2021.
-Starting in 2026, it will also host the Louisville Kings in the United Football League (UFL).
+It has been home to Louisville City FC of the USL Championship (USLC) since its opening in 2020, along with the National Women's Soccer League (NWSL) side Racing Louisville FC since 2021, and the United Football League (UFL) Louisville Kings since 2026.
 With a capacity of 11,700, the design of the stadium allows expansion up to 15,304 spectators.
 Breaking ground in 2018, naming-rights were acquired by local business leader Mark Lynn shortly after.

 Development

 Planning and financing

 Louisville City FC was founded in 2014 as the successor to Orlando City SC, which had moved to Major League Soccer (MLS) and left an open slot in USL Pro (later the USL Championship).
 The team began play in 2015 at Louisville Slugger Field, a minor league baseball park, but expressed interest in building a soccer-specific stadium after reaching attendance goals.
 As part of the shared five-year arrangement at Slugger Field, Louisville City FC paid for minor renovations, including a retractable pitchers mound designed by the original team owner Wayne Estopinal, and a rental fee of $5,000 per match.
 The new team drew an average attendance of over 6,000 fans the inaugural season, second among teams in the USL.
 However, they were unable to generate revenue as a secondary tenant at Slugger Field due to unexpected expenses.

 In August 2015, high-level talks with Mayor Greg Fischer concerning stadium planning began as the club also explored bidding for an MLS franchise.
 Estopinal and Metro Councilman Dan Johnson proposed a site at Champions Park, a former country club northeast of downtown, for a stadium that would initially seat 10,000 spectators and expand to 20,000 for an MLS team.
 The city government announced a stadium feasibility and financing study in January 2016, examining four sites in Louisville.
 The study was completed in August and recommended a 10,000-seat stadium that would cost $30–50 million depending on the mix of public and private funds, but did not name potential sites.
 The club appointed John Neace as chairman and operating manager in September 2016, with a focus on planning for the stadium.
 In a December interview with The Courier-Journal, he revealed that the club had been actively acquiring property at a proposed site and were negotiating a public–private partnership to fund the project.